spotify/HubFramework/documentation/Component programming guide.md

 #### Document how your component behaves

-Components have built-in reusability - so it's recommended that you prepare them for reuse - not only for different models - but for different developers as well.
-It's recommended to thoroughly document what `HUBComponentModel` data that your component uses, and how it behaves in terms of interactions, animations, etc.
+Components have built-in reusability, so it's recommended that you prepare them for reuse - not only for different models - but for different developers as well.
+It's recommended to thoroughly document what `HUBComponentModel` data your component uses, and how it behaves in terms of interactions, animations, etc.

 #### Use the framework for as many events as you can